albertopeam/clean-architecture/README.md

 # Clean Architecture

-The intention of this repo is to show the more common practices when build an app using clean architecture
+The intention of this repo is to show the more common practices when you build a mobile app using clean architecture

 Remember: WORK IN PROGRESS